addisonbgross/crowgame/README.md

 By Addison BG (Programming) & Holie H (Art)

-This game was made in a year, along side the Opulence Graphics engine, as an experiement in creating a game without direction.
+This game was made in a year, along side and with the [Opulence Graphics engine](https://github.com/addisonbgross/opulence).
+This is an experiement in creating a game without direction.

 ### things you need